-MHANKYSWOH is accepting new clients into the payee program.
-This program helps individuals in their recovery by budgeting income to meet expenses.
-The program ensures rent is paid along with utilities, doctor’s visits, medication costs and other expenses that are required.
-The staff at MHA will work with individuals or families to provide wrap around services linking the participants to community resources and educational activities to promote mental wellness.
+The payee program helps individuals in their recovery by budgeting income to meet expenses, ensuring rent is paid along with utilities, doctor’s visits, medication costs and other expenses.
+MHANKYSWOH works with individuals and families to provide wrap around services linking participants to community resources and educational activities to promote mental wellness.
 Please contact MHA to schedule an initial interview and set the wheels of financial recovery into motion.
 Send a referral!
 Contact: email@example.com

 This program helps people with mental illness live happier, healthier, more productive lives through the power of friendship.
 Compeer is about making a difference by helping people get services that can support them, build them up and help them through the trials of life.
 It does this by helping them form a support system, an important aspect of their recovery process.
 Through group activities and one- to-one friendships with caring volunteers, people become less isolated, more connected to their community & become healthier individuals.

 Do you have a few hours a month to do fun, social activities with someone who could benefit from your friendship?
 Are you looking for a flexible volunteer opportunity that can work around your schedule?
 Do you have a caring heart and a desire to help others?
 If so, then this is the opportunity for you!
 No experience is necessary.